Jose-Simon-Pepe/simple_note_taker/README.md

 # Simple Note Taker

+## What is this?

+- A SIMPLE note taker for you to collect your new necessities.

+Simple because it is designed to be used easily and quickly, in addition to assessing availability.

+The insight behind this is that, if we improve our capability at taking records, in a usable and maintainable way, we can improve our daily's inputs management, hence we are more capable of effectively carrying out medium to long-term plans and projects.

+## Use cases

+- Get a "Collector" component in your inbox system
+- Take study notes (specially zettelkasten-like notes)
+- Check what study pending items you have to study
+- ...

 ## Requeriments:

 - To define where you want to save all your notes (Simple Taker is gonna create a git repo up on it)